 Your product description is usually a longer, more narrative section.
 This is the place to tell the story of your brand, explain the natural approach behind your products, and sell potential customers on the benefits of buying from you.
 Keyword-rich content is great, but don’t be overly sales-y in this section.

 A properly designed Amazon listing can mean the difference between natural products that sell well and those that do not.
 Taking the time to prepare keyword-rich yet fluid content will help prove to customers that your items are wholesome and well worth their cost.
 Understanding the Amazon algorithm and tweaking your SEO accordingly is critical to success with the retail giant, whether you are exclusively selling products online or managing a series of natural retail locations.

 For help with your tactical Google SEO and Amazon SEO needs, reach out to the experts at Galileo Tech Media.

 Galileo Tech Media provides managed SEO and content marketing services that ensure maximum visibility in organic search results.
-With locations in NYC and Charleston, SC, our team of experts execute multi-location SEO services for industries such travel & hospitality, real estate and more.
-We research and create thousands of location-based SEO keywords and content pages for our clients, which include brands big and small, in-house agencies and multi-location businesses that need a scalable solution.
-Founded in 2014, we are a trusted partner of Marriott International, Ritz-Carlton, Starwood Resorts & Hotels, Travel Leaders, Better Homes & Gardens and more
+With locations in New York City and Charleston, South Carolina, the team of experts execute multi-location SEO services for industries such travel and hospitality, real estate and more.